Do You Know How to Keep Yourself Safe from Scammers?

 Lee esto en EspañolWhen it comes to protecting yourself from scams, it’s a good idea to be leery of strangers.
 The bad guys are always coming up with new ways to steal your private data — and your money.

 Scammers want to lure you into making a costly mistake.
-The Federal Trade Commission leaving site icon says scammers may use these approaches.
+The Federal Trade Commission leaving site icon says scammers may use these methods.

 Spoofing and Phishing Attacks